ronitjn/Transformer-Architecture-based-TextExtractor/README.md

-# PDF Text Extractor
+# PDF Text Extractor & Transformer Language Model

-A simple and efficient tool to extract text from PDF files for dataset creation and model training.
+A fast, efficient tool for PDF text extraction and Transformer-based language model training using **UV** for package management.

 ## Features